 In today's competitive job market, job seekers need to do everything they can to stand out from the crowd.
 Many job seekers would benefit by adding a Professional Development section to their resumes.
 A professional development section can include continuing education courses, certification programs, on-the-job training, webinars, and conferences that are relevant to your career.

 Including this section can really help capture the attention of a hiring manager and give you a leg up on the other candidates.
-It's sort of like "extracurricular activities" and it could really help set you apart from the competition.
-We'll show you how to list professional development programs on a resume along with some examples.
+By showcasing your commitment to continuous learning and development, you can demonstrate to potential employers that you have the skills and knowledge to excel in your field.
+We'll show you how to list professional development programs on a resume, along with some examples.

 Here are some examples of what you can include for professional development experience: